 I wanted to share this salad with ya’ll though because it was something that I always looked forward to at Thanksgiving.
 It’s a pretty good salad, now, I like it all together.
 Back then you couldn’t pay me to eat all of it!
 Some people call it Seven Layer Salad, I always remembered it as Cauliflower salad, ya’ll can call it whatever you want!
 It’s an old recipe and I’m sure it has a million and one names 🙂 Ya’ll may think it’s a little weird, it’s definitely different!
 But, I think ya’ll will like it!

-Website Mamaw’s Cauliflower Salad:
+check this Mamaw’s Cauliflower Salad:

 1 head iceburg lettuce,